SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

     * **Silo Map** A map of people I want to read (*alternative to a Literature Review*)
     * **Pleasure Mapping** A facilitation guide for learning more about pleasure

-2. Some initial thoughts about my intended research topic: pleasure and urban planning which includes
+2. Some initial thoughts about my intended research topic: pleasure and urban planning
     * **Ideas on Pleasure and Urban Planning** that I'm Interested in Exploring
     * **Writing Excerpts** exploring pleasure